tjluoma/keyboard-maestro-plain-paste/README.md

 keyboard-maestro-plain-paste
 ============================

+Keyboard Maestro can be intimidating at first.
 I have made some extremely elaborate Keyboard Maestro macros, but today I want to show you the one that I absolutely, positively use most often.

 Ready?